Relive the 90s Fashion Decade With These 85 Iconic Trends

 Neon Windbreakers appeared on 90s TV shows and became part of the school culture, worn by the coolest kids ‘on the block.’

-The look emerged in the 80s and reached full maturity in the 90s, thanks to TV shows and popular school culture.
+The look emerged in the 80s and matured in the 90s, thanks to TV shows and popular school culture.

 Striped Sweaters 90s fashion - 1990s sweater, nineties stripes sweater, 90 fashion decade